abcdbug/dbug/R_MultiAssayExperiment/README.md

  assays() - convert ExperimentList to a SimpleList of matrices
 ```

-There is data from 5 types of assay:
+In this particular example MultiAssayExperiment object, there is data from 5 types of assay:

   - RNASeq2GeneNorm: gene mRNA abundance by RNA-seq
   - gistict: GISTIC genomic copy number by gene